2005 Africa Cup

-The 2005 Africa Cup (Official name "Top 9") was the 6th edition of the continental rugby union tournament arranged by Confederation of African Rugby (CAR).
+The 2005 Africa Cup (official name "Top 9") was the 6th edition of the continental rugby union tournament arranged by the Confederation of African Rugby (CAR).

-It was won by Morocco, that defeated Madagascar in the final.
+It was won by Morocco, who defeated Madagascar in the final.

-The final was played at the "Stade de France" before the match between France and South Africa match of the 2005 South Africa rugby union tour of Argentina and Europe.
+The final was played at the Stade de France before the match between France and South Africa match of the 2005 South Africa rugby union tour of Argentina and Europe.
 The match was arranged in that venue, due to participation of South African Amateurs selection, who were surprisingly defeated in the semifinal by Madagascar.